-Harold Uhlman is an occasional guest contributor to ThinkBlueLA.com and a longtime Dodger fan who hails from about as far away from Dodger Stadium as you possibly can get – Nova Scotia, Canada.
+Harold Uhlman is longtime Dodger fan who hails from about as far away from Dodger Stadium as you can get – Nova Scotia, Canada.
 One evening in 1952, young Harold was slowly turning the dial on his radio and happened to hear a man with a golden voice describing a baseball game.
-The man, of course, was legendary Hall of Famer Vin Scully and the baseball team was the Brooklyn Dodgers.
+The man, of course, was Hall of Fame broadcaster Vin Scully and the baseball team was the Brooklyn Dodgers.
 Aided by Vinny’s call of a Duke Snider home run, Harold instantly became a Dodger fan for life.
-Ironically, had Harold turned his radio dial a fraction of an inch more, he would have tuned in to a Giants game in progress and the unthinkable may have happened.
+Ironically, had Harold turned his radio dial a fraction of an inch more, he would have tuned into a Giants game in progress and the unthinkable may have happened.
 Harold’s passion within his passion is his love of the Dodgers minor league affiliate teams which he closely follows.
-This gives Harold an intimate knowledge of the youngsters coming up within the Dodgers farm system, which he frequently shares with ThinkBlueLA.com readers.
+This gives Harold an intimate knowledge of the youngsters coming up within the Dodgers farm system, which he frequently shares with ThinkBlueLA readers.

 Harold is a retired school teacher and school administrator.
 He is an avid baseball card collector with more that 30,000 cards in his collection – most of which are Dodgers and Dodger prospects.

 Robb Anderson was born and raised in Iowa and now lives in Tepoztlan, Morelos, Mexico.
 Robb’s roots as a Dodger fan dates back to the Brooklyn Dodger days when his grandmother, then a nursing student in Brooklyn, won a date with Hall of Famer Pee Wee Reese in a contest.